India showing way to fight climate change: PM Modi | Headlines

 It brings together governments, organisations and experts to collaborate on developing strategies, policies and technologies to enhance the resilience of critical infrastructure such as transportation, energy, water and communication networks to withstand and recover from various types of disasters.

-The International Big Cat Alliance aims to protect and conserve seven major big cats - tiger, lion, leopard, snow leopard, puma, jaguar and cheetah -- across the world.
+The International Big Cat Alliance aims at protecting and conserving seven major big cats - tiger, lion, leopard, snow leopard, puma, jaguar and cheetah -- around the world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)